tencentyun/qcloud-documents/product/视频服务/互动直播/后台和相关技术资源/账号登录集成/账号登录集成说明_en.md

 ### 1.1 Introduction

 ![](//avc.qcloud.com/wiki2.0/im/imgs/20151117034741_42845.png)
 The integration of account system is the fourth step of cloud service access procedure.
 Before integration of account system, you first need to register a Tencent Cloud account, activate service and create an App.
-For specific method, click "[App Access Guide](/doc/product/269/应用接入指引)".
+For specific method, click **[App Access Guide](/doc/product/269/应用接入指引)**.
 Account integration is described later in this document.
 Besides, we made a video about what we discussed here.
 Click [here](https://www.qcloud.com/course/detail/133) to watch.

 ## 2 Overview of Two Modes

-(1) If your App has been launched and has many users, [Standalone Mode](/doc/product/269/独立模式) can help you quickly integrate cloud service (**Note: Standalone mode of account does not affect the hosting of data, relation chain and group).
+(1) If your App has been launched and has many users, [Standalone Mode](/doc/product/269/独立模式) can help you quickly integrate cloud service (**Note: Standalone mode of account does not affect the hosting of data, relation chain and group**).
 (2) If you don't want to maintain complex user account system, [Hosted Mode](/doc/product/269/托管模式) can help you quickly build a secure App self-owned account system.

 ## 3 Appendix